SJTU-Thinklab-Det/DOTA-DOAI/README.md

 # DOTA-DOAI

 ## Abstract
 This repo is the codebase for our team to participate in DOTA related competitions, including rotation and horizontal detection.
-We mainly use [FPN](https://arxiv.org/abs/1612.03144)-based two-stage detector, and it is completed by [YangXue](https://yangxue0827.github.io/) and [YangJirui](https://github.com/yangJirui).
+We mainly use [FPN](https://arxiv.org/abs/1612.03144)-based two-stage detector, and it is completed by [Xue Yang](https://yangxue0827.github.io/) and [Jirui Yang](https://github.com/yangJirui).

 **We also recommend two rotated/oriented object detection benchmarks, which are led by [Xue Yang](https://yangxue0827.github.io/) and [Yue Zhou](https://github.com/zytx121).**
 - [AlpahaRotate-TF](https://github.com/yangxue0827/RotationDetection)